MicrosoftDocs/architecture-center/docs/example-scenario/banking/banking-system-cloud-transformation.md

 * Contoso policy restricts the ability for a CI pipeline to work between both on-premises environments and any cloud.
 Contoso manually deployed all source code hosted in the on-premises environment, as container images, to Azure Container Registry.
 The deployment on the on-premises side was Contoso's responsibility.

-* The simulated scenario for tests should use a subset of mainframe EFT workloads as a flow reference.
+* The simulated scenario for tests had to use a subset of mainframe EFT workloads as a flow reference.

 * Contos Bank must do all Horizontal pod autoscaling and performance tests on Azure Red Hat OpenShift.